How Can I Become a Better Singer? | The Ultimate Guide to Singing

 • Incorrect breathing (from the chest)

-• Forcing notes
+• Forcing notes and vocal range

 Pro Tip: Try recording yourself ( with both video and audio).
 You may have some habits you aren't even aware of.
-Reviewing yourself singing is a great way to make corrections.
+Reviewing your singing practice is a great way to make corrections.
 It also breeds self-awareness.
 With multiple clips spread out over time, you can clearly track progress, which is great for motivation.

 Learn more about vocals